nkostopoulos/StochasticsLabPublic/README.md

 7) Bellman-Ford Algorithm (Application in the BGP protocol)
 8) Radial Basis Function (RBF), Support Vector Machine (SVM)
 9) Naive Bayes Classifier (Application in DNS DDoS Cyberattack protection) and K-Nearest Neighbors (KNN)
 10) Decision Trees and Random Forests
+11) Long Short-Term Memory (LSTM), application in Cybersecurity
+12) SHAP-based eXplainable AI (XAI) for tree-based classifiers

 Note: Some exercises are taken from online sources and the respective code is not developed by us.
 We try to reference our sources as much as possible within the exercises.